jwschneider-23/jwschneider-23/README.md

 I'm pursuing my master's degree in the Engineering of Artificial Intelligence at Stony Brook University.
 My studies have given me experience in machine learning, data engineering, and software engineering.
 I'm also a technician at RCE Manufacturing where my background and personality have made me a unique, curious, and collaborative coworker/employee.

-My current goals are to land a full time role in data/software/AI in NYC and to continue to grow my knowledge and professional skills.
+My current goals are to land a full time role in NYC and to continue to grow my knowledge and professional skills.
 I'm open to any oppurtunity to grow whether it is a project, start-up, referall, or just a call.

 **Contact Information**